 Assessment, Curriculum and Planning

 Children with additional needs are assessed using the appropriate tools for their stage of learning.
-This includes the phonics and bookband assessments used throughout the Primary Phase and the PIRA, PUMA and end of unit mini tests used to identify and close any gaps in learning.
+This includes the phonics and bookband assessments used throughout the Primary Phase, the EYFS Goals and the PIRA, PUMA and end of unit mini tests used to identify and close any gaps in learning.

 The Engagement Model is a new government assessment framework for children with complex needs.
 This is currently being trialled and will be introduced in 2021/22.